-"The main obstacle to the formation of the united front of struggle of the Communist and social democratic workers was and is the policy conducted by the social democratic parties, who have exposed the international proletariat to the blows of the class enemy.
-This policy of class collaboration with the bourgeoisie known as the so-called policy of the "lesser evil," has led in practice to the triumph of fascist reaction in Germany.
+"The main obstacle to the formation of the united front of struggle of the Communist and social-democratic workers was and is the policy conducted by the Social-Democratic Parties, who have exposed the international proletariat to the blows of the class enemy.
+This policy of class collaboration with the bourgeoisie, known as the so-called policy of the 'lesser evil,' has led in practice to the triumph of fascist reaction in Germany.

-The Communist International and the Communist Parties of all countries have repeatedly declared their readiness to join in a common fight along with the social democratic workers against the capitalist offensive, against political reaction and civil war.
-The Communist Parties were the organisers of the common fight of the Communist, social democratic and non-Party workers in spite of the leaders of the social democratic parties, who systematically disrupted the united front of the working masses.
-On 20th July last year the Communist Party of Germany, after the Prussian social democratic government had been driven out by Papen, proposed to the social democratic party and the A.D.G.B.
-(German General Federation of Trade Unions) to organise a common strike against fascism.
-But the social democratic party and the A.D.G.B., with the approval of the whole of the Second International, described the proposal to organise a common strike as The Communist Party of Gera provocation. many repeated its proposal of common action at the moment when Hitler seized power; it called upon the Central Committee of the social democratic party and the Executive Committee of the A.D.G.B. to organise the resistance to fascism, but this time also met with a refusal.
-Nay, more, when in November last year the Berlin traffic workers unanimously went on strike against a wage reduction, the social democratic party sabotaged the united front struggle.
-The whole practice of the international labour movement is full of similar examples.
+"The Communist International and the Communist Parties of all countries have repeatedly declared their readiness to join in a common fight along with the social-democratic workers against the capitalist offensive, against political reaction and civil war.
+The Communist Parties were the organizers of the common fight of the Communist, social-democratic and non-Party workers in spite of the leaders of the Social-Democratic Parties who systematically disrupted the united front of the working masses.
+On July 20 last year the Communist Party of Germany, after the Prussian social-democratic government had been driven out by Papen, proposed to the Social-Democratic Party and the A.D.G.B.
+(German General Federation of Trade Unions) to organize a common strike against fascism.
+But the Social-Democratic Party and the A.D.G.B., with the approval of the whole of the Second International, described the proposal to organize a common strike as a provocation.
+The Communist Party of Germany repeated its proposal of common action at the moment when Hitler seized power; it called upon the Central Committee of the Social-Democratic Party and the Executive Committee of the A.D.G.B. to organize the resistance to fascism, but this time also met with a refusal.
+Nay, more, when in November last year the Berlin traffic workers unanimously went on strike against a wage reduction, the Social-Democratic Party sabotaged the united front struggle.
+The whole practice of the international labor movement is full of similar examples.

-The Bureau of the Labour and Socialist International published on 19th February last a declaration on the readiness of the social democratic parties affiliated to this International to form a united front with the Communists in order to fight against the fascist reaction in Germany.
-This declaration stands in sharp contradiction to the whole of the previous actions of the L.S.I. and social democratic parties.
+"The Bureau of Labor and Socialist International published on February 19 last, a declaration on the readiness of the Social-Democratic Parties affiliated to this International to form a united front with the Communists in order to fight against the fascist reaction in Germany.
+This declaration stands in sharp contradiction to the whole of the previous actions of the L.S.I. and Social-Democratic Parties.
 The whole policy and activity of the L.S.I. hitherto justifies the Communist International and the Communist Parties in putting no faith in the sincerity of the declaration of the L.S.I.
-Bureau, which makes its proposal at a moment when in a number of countries, and before all Germany, the working masses are taking into their own hands the organising of the united front.
-In spite of this, however, the Executive Committee of the Communist International, in view of fascism, which is unchaining all the forces of world reaction against the working class of Germany, calls upon all Communist Parties to make yet another attempt to set up the united front of struggle with the social democratic workers through the medium of the social demo-The E.C.C.I. makes this attempt cratic parties. in the firm conviction that the united front of the working class, on the basis of the class struggle, will be able to repel the offensive of capital and fascism and to accelerate extraordinarily the inevitable end of all capitalist exploitation.
+Bureau, which makes its proposal at a moment when in a number of countries, and before all in Germany, the working masses are taking into their own hands the organizing of the united front.
+In spite of this, however, the Executive Committee of the Communist International, in view of fascism, which is unchaining all the forces of world reaction against the working class of Germany, calls upon all Communist Parties to make yet another attempt to set up the united front of struggle with the social-democratic workers through the medium of the Social-Democratic Parties.
+The E.C.C.I. makes this attempt in the firm conviction that the united front of the working class, on the basis of the class struggle, will be able to repel the offensive of capital and fascism and to accelerate extraordinarily the inevitable end of all capitalist exploitation.